 Farmers around the globe are trying to find field crops as cultivation alternatives that would allow them to adapt their crop sequence to changing framework conditions governing such aspects as climate, soil, environment, marketing, (animal) nutrition and requirements imposed by society and the law.

-In a large number of countries, the cultivation of cannabis and industrial hemp is becoming increasingly important.
+In a large number of countries, the cultivation of cannabis and industrial hemp is becoming increasingly important in this regard.
 Whether you consider cannabis used for medical purposes or industrial hemp which serves as a premium raw material for fibers and for products synthesized from hemp oil or hemp juice - the use of hemp is multifaceted.

 It is essential to distinguish between the two species of the plant: Industrial hemp contains a high concentration of cannabidiol, which has no psychoactive properties - unlike the THC (tetrahydrocannabinol) found in medical cannabis.
 The various products made from hemp require different parts of the plant, which is why it is imperative that the selection of the varieties be perfectly matched accordingly.